johnwight/AA-Mobile-App/README.md

 1. Open Adobe Analytics and click the **Workspace** tab.
 1. Click the **Create New Project** button and select the **Mobile App** project template.
 1. Specify a title, date ranges, and then drag and drop components to the Scorecard.
 Each component appears as a tile on the layout.
-Follow the same steps in building the Scorecard that you would use for creating a [project in Analysis Workspace] (https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/build-workspace-project/t-freeform-project.html).
+Follow the same steps in building the Scorecard that you would use for creating a [project in Analysis Workspace](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/build-workspace-project/t-freeform-project.html).

 img